 Changes in the style of football will change dramatically over the next 3 years.

 Schenker was hired because the famous Walter Camp gave him a good recommendation.
 Coach Schenker was a great guy, but he knew nothing about football so Lucian Parrish the best player on the team, Metzenthin a German professor future congressman, and the players coached themselves to a 9-1 record.
 Schenker was not invited back the next year.

 Winston McMahon Throws The First Touchdown Pass In Texas Football History To Bowie Duncan

 The UT administration hires Schenker as football coach and later discovers he does not know the rules of the the game or how to Coach football.

 Texas uses a forward pass to beat Texas A & M.

 NCAA is formed to regulate college sports teams that choose "to win no matter what" .
 The goal is to open up the football game to stop in-fighting by the muscle men on the line of scrimmage and spread the participants out over a larger portion of the field.
 The introduction of the forward pass served that purpose.
 John Heisman thanks this new rule is a great idea.
-By this one simple rule change football was to forever change.
-Author Kern Tips said this rule change the the complection from brawn to brains, size to speed agility, destruction to deception.
-Kern said the best part of the new rules is that they still allowed for “ courage, tenacity, desire, dedication, and all other “spiritual” characteristics inherent “ in football .
+This one simple rule changed football forever.
+Author Kern Tips said this rule changed the the complexion of football n from brawn to brains, size to speed and agility, destruction to deception.
+Kern said the best part of the new rules is that they still allow for “ courage, tenacity, desire, dedication, and all other “spiritual” characteristics inherent “ in football .
 The pass play saved the game.

 John Mahrer & Kirk Bohls say in their book Long Live the Longhorns that many rule changes occur during this period.
 To reduce the number of injuries and to make the game more exciting, 23 professors ask for modifications in the rules to eliminate some of the brutality.
 Here are some of the new rules: